leonardiz/AtliQ-Mart-Promotional-Analysis-/README.md

 These stores stand out for making significant contributions to incremental revenue from promotional activities.

-2. Which are the bottom 10 stores when it comes to incremental sold unit (ISU) during the promotional period?
+2. Which are the bottom 10 stores when it comes to incremental sold units (ISU) during the promotional period?
 -- The following stores are positioned in the bottom ten based on incremental sold units (ISU):
 1. STMLR-0: 1,952 units
 2. STVSK-3: 2,209 units